TheDogHusky/WebOpsy/README.md

 ```

 # Development status
-All developement files are in the "githubpage" branche...
+All developement files are in the "githubpage" branch...
 Actualy the devlopment is just starting.
 ### This is a check list:
 - [ ] Bases of the OS